315+ Telescopes Ranked

 Mount

-Apart from featuring the eyepiece rack previously mentioned, the mount of the StarSense Explorer 130mm includes cutouts designed as handles.
-These contribute to the easier transportation of this somewhat hefty scope in a single piece.
+Apart from featuring an eyepiece rack that doesn’t accommodate many of my wider-bodied eyepieces, the mount of the StarSense Explorer 130mm includes cutouts designed as handles.
+For me, this handle alone contributed to the easier transportation of this somewhat hefty scope in a single piece.

 Celestron’s StarSense Explorer Technology

-Since the precision of the StarSense Explorer system peaks at just over 0.25 degrees, about half the width of a full moon, it does not match the exactness of a true GoTo system or encoder-based digital setting circles.
-Nevertheless, it offers ample accuracy for identifying most deep-sky objects.
+Since the precision of the StarSense Explorer system peaks at just over 0.25 degrees, about half the width of a full moon, I don’t consider that it matches the exactness of a true GoTo system or encoder-based digital setting circles.
+Nevertheless, I can say for sure that it offers ample accuracy for identifying most deep-sky objects.

 Should I buy a Used Celestron StarSense Explorer 130mm Dobsonian?